motty-mandel/hobby-projects-13/README.md

 ```

 ## Description
-This project is a personal portfolio built using the REACT library
+This project is a personal portfolio built using the REACT library.

 ## Usage
-This text editor can be used as a plain text editor to read, write and study code.
-It can also be
+This proect can be used to decode and use as examples if needed.
-used for simple writing tasks such as writing notes or shopping lists etc.

 ## Credits
-Help and source code came from the Rutgers bootcamp TA's.
+Help and source code came from the Rutgers bootcamp TA's as well as ChatGPT.

 ## License
 Please reference the repo.